 Federal entities and Treasury pay SVC program fees and costs as described in the agreement between the federal entities (see Section 9030) or otherwise agreed upon in writing, in accordance with federal laws, regulations, and policies.
 Generally, the federal entity funds the costs of cards, card readers, hardware and software installation, certain software development, federal entity-specific SA&A, ATO (or other similar process), program deployment, marketing materials, and marketing peripherals.
 Treasury generally funds settlement, transaction processing, customer service, standard software development, reporting, program management, and Treasury certification and accreditation costs.
-The federal entity and Treasury will execute an agreement to effect the payment of these costs and fees.
+The federal entity and Treasury will execute an agreement to affect the payment of these costs and fees.

 The federal entity will pay these costs and fees to Treasury promptly when due.

 This chapter prescribes procedures for all departments and federal entities that use the government purchase card.
 These procedures include program controls and invoice payments.

 31 U.S.C. §§ 3321, 3322, 3327, 3335, 3901, and Public Law 112-194